 When our mind is concentrated and focused, we are able to use our mind more powerfully.
 Because hypnosis allows people to use more of their potential, learning self-hypnosis is the ultimate act of self-control.

 Here are guided instructions to teach you skills of self hypnosis.
 This page for stress and anxiety also has a very beneficial self hypnosis video for improved health and wellbeing.

 Spend just 10 minutes a day practising self-hypnosis.
 It will be of immense benefit to reduce your stress and anxiety.

 What is Mindfulness:

 Definition of mindfulness: – a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations.

 Mindfulness Therapy is best described as using the power of the mind to effectively help people change their relationship to negative emotions and thoughts.
 By meditating on these emotions many people learn to become less reactive.
 Mindfulness can also create the right internal conditions to better manage anxiety, depression or other uncomfortable emotions.

-Australian Pain Management Association suggests this Mindfulness exercise to centre yourself, and connect with your environment.
+Australian Pain Management Association suggests using Mindfulness exercises to centre yourself, and to connect with your environment.